 Since 1995, the "Friends of the Nuremberg Rock Cellars" have run the very successful "World War II Art Bunker" exhibition.
-Now the association is working hand-in-hand with Nuremberg Municipal Museums to give the exhibition a fresh face.
-The redesigned and expanded collection will re-open on Wednesday, March 13, 2013.
+In 2013 the association was working hand-in-hand with Nuremberg Municipal Museums to give the exhibition a fresh face.
+The redesigned and expanded collection was re-open in March 2013.

 The meeting point for this tour is the brewery shop at the House Brewery Altstadthof, Bergstraße 19.

 In addition to these regular guided tours, the Verein Nürnberger Felsengänge e.V.
 (Association of Friends of Nuremberg Rock Cellars) is happy to arrange special guided tours for groups of up to 25 persons in German, English, French, Italian, Spanish and Czech.